A Helmholtz-type decomposition for the space of symmetric matrices: The orthogonal decomposition

 \begin{corollary} The orthogonal complement of the strain constraint space is given by

 \end{corollary}

 \begin{proof} This follows immediately from the orthogonal decompositions in Theorems \ref{HelmholtzOne} and \ref{HelmholtzTwo}. \end{proof}

-The decomposition in Theorem \ref{HelmholtzTwo} also allows us to give a distributional characterization of the strain space, analogous to the characterization that divergence free vector fields are those vector fields which are orthogonal to all gradients. \begin{corollary} For all $S\in \mathcal{L}^2,$ $S\in \mathcal{L}^2_{st}$ if and only if, for all $f,g\in C_c^\infty(\mathbb{R}^3)$
+The decomposition in Theorem \ref{HelmholtzTwo} also allows us to give a distributional characterization of the strain space, analogous to the characterization that divergence free vector fields are those vector fields which are orthogonal to all gradients.
+We will now prove Corollary \ref{Distribution}, which is restated for the reader's convenience.